DefinedNet/nebula-docs/src/data/docs/en/nebula.md

 ---
-title: "Nebula Overlay Networking Tool"
+title: Nebula Overlay Networking Tool
-description: "Learn about the Nebula open-source project from its creators.
-Find tutorials, videos, and reference guides explaining how overlay networks can help you securely connect Linux, Mac, Windows, iOS, and Android hosts located on any network."
+description: Learn about the Nebula open-source project from its creators.
+Find tutorials, videos, and reference guides explaining how overlay networks can help you securely connect Linux, Mac, Windows, iOS, and Android hosts located on any network.
-images: ["/images/www/nebula-docs-og.png"]
+images:
+  - /images/www/nebula-docs-og.png
-slug: 'nebula'
+slug: nebula
-locale: 'en'
+summary: Here is where you’ll find detail about each of the major components in Nebula’s architecture, how they fit together, and how to make them work best in a variety of environments and use cases.
 ---

 # The Open Source Overlay Networking Tool